thoregraepel/thoregraepel.github.io/_pages/cv.md

 Work experience
 ------
 * De Volksbank: Junior Data Engineer BI (September 2022 - Present)
+  * Working on the dashboarding and data warehousing of De Volksbank within the Risk & Compliance domain.

 * Coolblue: Data Science Intern (March 2022 - August 2022)
   * Collaborate with the forecasting data team to forecast potential sales in multiple seasonal product types of Coolblue.